paperless-ngx/paperless-ngx/docs/configuration.md

     Defaults to "ASN"

-`PAPERLESS_CONSUMER_ASN_BARCODE_UPSCALE=<float>`
+`PAPERLESS_CONSUMER_BARCODE_UPSCALE=<float>`

-: Defines the upscale factor used in ASN barcode detection.
+: Defines the upscale factor used in barcode detection.
-Improves the detection of small barcodes, with i.e. 1.5
+Improves the detection of small barcodes, i.e. with a value of 1.5 by upscaling the document beforce the detection process.
+Upscaling will only take place if value is bigger than 1.0.
+Otherwise upscaling will not be performed to save resources.
+Try using in combination with PAPERLESS_CONSUMER_BARCODE_DPI set to a value higher than default.

-    Defaults to "1.0"
+    Defaults to 0.0

-`PAPERLESS_CONSUMER_ASN_BARCODE_DPI=<int>`
+`PAPERLESS_CONSUMER_BARCODE_DPI=<int>`

-: During ASN barcode detection every page from a PDF document needs to be converted to an image.
+: During barcode detection every page from a PDF document needs to be converted to an image.
 A dpi value can be specified in the conversion process.
 Default is 300.
-If the detection of barcodes fails a bigger dpi value i.e. 600 can fix the issue.
+If the detection of small barcodes fails a bigger dpi value i.e. 600 can fix the issue.
+Try using in combination with PAPERLESS_CONSUMER_BARCODE_UPSCALE bigger than 1.0.

     Defaults to "300"